alexec/www.alexecollins.com/source/2014-04-27-docker-on-amazon-aws.html.md

 ---
 title: Docker on Amazon AWS
 date: 2014-04-27 19:47 UTC
-publish: false
 tags: docker, amazon, aws, centos
 ---
 This is a short tutorial about getting Docker running on AWS Ubuntu.
 I've done this as I found that [boot2docker](https://github.com/boot2docker/boot2docker) was using a lot of memory and CPU on my laptop, and port forwarding is a pain.
 As I already have a free instance on Amazon AWS, I can use this.

 **(1) Get an [Amazon EC2](http://aws.amazon.com/ec2/) instance and install Ubuntu on it.**